secretnodes/secretwiki/products/analytics/src/content/graphql-api/getting-started/querying-basics.md

 At the core of a GraphQL query is a _node_, followed by its _fields_.
 The node is an object of a certain _type_; the type specifies the fields that make up the object.

 A field can be another node, in which case the appropriate query would contain nested elements.
-Some nodes look like functions that can take on arguments to limit the scope of what they can act on.
+Some network-interconnect look like functions that can take on arguments to limit the scope of what they can act on.
 You can apply filters at each node.

 ## Query against the Cloudflare GraphQL schema